cea-sec/openwec/doc/getting_started.md

 - Add this security descriptor in SDDL format in the "Log Access" field: `O:BAG:SYD:(A;;0xf0005;;;SY)(A;;0x5;;;BA)(A;;0x1;;;S-1-5-32-573)(A;;0x1;;;NS)`
 - Do the same for "Configure log access (legacy)"

+> [!TIP]
-There is a lot of recommendations, explanations and tips on configuring WinRM and Windows Event Forwarding in the ANSSI guide ["Recommandations de sécurité pour la journalisation des systèmes Microsoft Windows en environnement Active Directory"](https://www.ssi.gouv.fr/uploads/2022/01/anssi-guide-recommandations_securite_journalisation_systemes_microsoft_windows_environnement_active_directory.pdf) (in french).
+> There is a lot of recommendations, explanations and tips on configuring WinRM and Windows Event Forwarding in the ANSSI guide ["Recommandations de sécurité pour la journalisation des systèmes Microsoft Windows en environnement Active Directory"](https://www.ssi.gouv.fr/uploads/2022/01/anssi-guide-recommandations_securite_journalisation_systemes_microsoft_windows_environnement_active_directory.pdf) (in french).
 We strongly recommend that you read it before deploying this GPO in a production environment.

 Link your GPO and wait until it is applied on all Windows machines.